pdxparrot/assets/SETUP.md

 ## MainGameState

-* Create an empty Prefab and add the project MainGameState component to it
+* Create a MainGameState Prefab in Prefabs/State add the project MainGameState component to it
-* **TODO:** setup the initial level and set the intial scene name
+* Setup the initial level using the Level instructions below
-  * Remove the camera
+  * Set the intial scene name
-  * Add to build settings
   * Check Make Initial Scene Active
 * Attach to the GameData
-* For a simple local game, adding ```GameStateManager.Instance.StartLocal(GameManager.Instance.GameData.MainGameStatePrefab);``` to the MainMenu override OnStart() will start the game in the main game state

 ## GameOverState (optional)

-* Create an empty Prefab and add the project GameOverState component to it
+* Create a GameOverState Prefab in Prefabs/State add the project GameOverState component to it
 * Attach the Game Over UI or Game Over Menu prefabs as desired
 * Attach to the MainGameState
 * Attach to the SceneTester